Massive Weekend Pool Parties At Alpine Mansion Draw Authorities' Attention After News Report

 Video posted by the promoter and attendees shows hundreds of party-goers crammed into this weekend's backyard pool party, nearly all without masks and not social distancing.

+ALSO SEE: Massive Weekend Pool Parties At Alpine Mansion Draw Authorities' Attention

-Some are seen passed out on the front lawn and elsewhere.
+Some are seen passed out on the front lawn and elsewhere around the Alpine residence.
 One of them had to be hospitalized after police were called.

 “I’ve been to Vegas a number of times,” the anonymous neighbor said, “and this is like a pool party that they throw there.”